ID Verification at Companies House – what you need to know

 Here at SG Accounting we’re delighted to announce that our FCSA accreditation has been renewed for another year.
 To become an accredited member we annually have to undertake an independent and rigorous assessment of all our business services, operations, [...]

 Directors of Limited Companies have legal responsibilities, such as filing/submitting various forms and returns to Companies House and HMRC throughout the financial year.
-If you’re new to contracting you may be unsure as to what needs to be done and [...]
+If you’re new to contracting you may be unsure as to what needs to be done [...]

 When running your Limited Company, it's important to understand how dividends work in order to maximise your take-home pay and become more tax efficient.
-Whilst consulting your specialist accountant is recommended for precise guidance, it’s useful to grasp the basics [...]
+Whilst consulting your specialist accountant is recommended for precise guidance, it’s useful to grasp the [...]

 2024/25 tax year rates and allowances